Constellation-Labs/documentation-hub/validate/resources/p12v1v2-migrate.md

 Your **p12** file should now be migrated from `version 1` to `version 2`.
 Place your original `version 1` in a secure location for temporary storage.

 You should now test your **new** `version 2` p12 private key file.
 You can do this by:
-- Connecting to your appropriate Constellation Network cluster (hypergraph or metagraph).
+- Connecting to your appropriate Constellation Network cluster (Hypergraph or Metagraph).
 - [Exporting your private key](/validate/automated/nodectlCommands#export_private_key).
 - Utilizing your **p12** private key file with whatever process you require.